ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 ### Task 3: Ubuntu Monitoring Part 1

-For this task, you will set up either Munin or Ganglia on your Ubuntu droplets from Lab 6.
-To complete this item, follow these steps:
+For this task, you will set up Checkmk to monitor your server

-1. Configure the Ubuntu droplet named **FRONTEND** as the primary server for either Munin or Ganglia.
+1. Configure the Ubuntu droplet named **FRONTEND** as the primary host for Checkmk.
-2. Add the Ubuntu droplet named **BACKEND** as a client on either Munin or Ganglia
+2. Then, add the **FRONTEND** and **BACKEND** droplets as two monitored hosts
-3. Send the URL of the Munin or Ganglia server in your grading packet.
+3. Send the URL of the Checkmk dashboard and the password in your grading packet.
 Make sure that both **FRONTEND** and **BACKEND** are appearing in the data.

-Of course, you may need to modify your firewall configuration to allow incoming connections for Munin! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**
+Of course, you may need to modify your firewall configuration to allow incoming connections for this to work! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 {{% notice tip %}}
 _As always, you may have to deal with Apache virtual hosts and firewalls for this setup.
 In addition, you may want to add a new A record to your domain name for this site, and request an SSL certificate via CertBot. --Russ_